Advise Me

 The medication: Prescription medications like tranquilizers, hypnotics and sedatives that depress your central nervous system, such as benzodiazepines, opioids and medicines that can help you sleep, like Ambien or Lunesta.

-What could happen: Because alcohol and these drugs both affect your central nervous system, combining them could slow your breathing and potentially lead to death.
+What could happen: Because alcohol and these drugs both affect your central nervous system, combining alcohol with them could slow your breathing and potentially lead to death.
 “You may need medical attention if you drink three or more drinks per day and were to take these medications,” said Dr. Rubal-Peace.

 The medication: Antibiotics such as metronidazole (Flagyl), tinidazole (Tindamax) and sulfamethoxazole and trimethoprim (Bactrim).